ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

 .. option:: --proxy-host HOST|IP

-   Use this host as a proxy/jump host to reach the target server
+   Specify which host was used as a proxy/jump host to reach the target server

 .. option:: --proxy-port PORT

-   Proxy host port to connect to (mandatory when --proxy-host is specified)
+   Proxy port that was used to reach the target server (mandatory when --proxy-host is specified)

 .. option:: --proxy-user USER|PATTERN|*

-   Proxy user to connect as (mandatory when --proxy-host is specified).
+   Proxy user that was configured for this access (mandatory when --proxy-host is specified).
    Globbing characters '*' and '?' are supported for pattern matching.